Standard 1: The Practice of Science

 Type: Lesson Plan

 Science is ever-changing.
-Students have the opportunity to see how classroom topics relate to current events and research from around the world.
-Students will decipher claims and support given by author to evaluate the purpose of the article.
+Students in Marine Science have the opportunity to see how classroom topics relate to current events and research from around the world.
+Students will decipher claims and support given by author to evaluate the purpose of the article. (can be adapted to other Science courses)

 Type: Lesson Plan